-Marta Grigorova, Marketing Specialist at 365 Data Science
+Marta Teneva, Marketing Specialist at 365 Data Science

-Marta Grigorova, Marketing Specialist at 365 Data science, is this week’s member of the team to answer our questions.
+Marta Teneva, Marketing Specialist at 365 Data science, is this week’s member of the team to answer our questions.

 Hi Marta, thanks for taking the time.
 Let’s start with a short introduction!
 What do you do at the company?